lunasorcery/twitter-alt-text-viewer/README.md

 [![Install directly with Stylus](https://img.shields.io/badge/Install%20directly%20with-Stylus-00adad.svg)](https://raw.githubusercontent.com/lunasorcery/twitter-alt-text-viewer/main/twitter-alt-text-viewer.user.css)

-With Stylus installed, click the above button, and the extension will open a new tab prompting you to add the style.
+With Stylus installed, click the above button, and the extension will open a new tab prompting you to add the style:

 <img src="docs/stylus-add.png" width="422px" alt="Screenshot showing Stylus's UI for adding a new style" />